 4. Staple fabric to frame: Start in the middle of a long side and staple the fabric to the frame.
 Continue stapling from the middle but leave the corners.
 Do the opposite side keeping the fabric pulled tight.
 Pull fabric over corner to create a pleat and staple.
 Fix the opposite corner.
 Continue working from the corner towards the middle.

 5. Add a decorative piping: Piping can be used to conceal fixings.
 Cover a piece of piping cord in fabric of your choice – a complementary colour will create a contrast.
 Cut lengths of fabric about 4cm wide.
 Strips can be joined together at an angle to create a tidy join.
 Pull the finished piping tight as you staple it in place.

 6. Cover the bottom half: Measure and cut fabric to cover the lower part adding a 10cm turning allowance.
 Turn over 5cm and make a hem.
 Place right sides together so concealing the fixing.
 Staple in place against the piping.
 Keep the fabric pulled taut.
 Use pieces long enough to cover each side.
 Avoid bulky corners by pleating the fabric neatly.

-7. Secure the underside: Turn the stool over to fix the fabric to the underside.
+7. Secure the underside: Turn the footstool over to fix the fabric to the underside.
 If you can unscrew the legs this will make the job easier.
 Use a piece of hessian to cover the bottom.
 Tack cloth to the middle of one side then pull firmly as the opposite side is secured.
 Repeat on other sides.
 Fold hessian to form corners and tack in place.